 The benefits you may be entitled to receive through the workers’ compensation system depend on several factors, including the state in which you live and the severity of your work-related injury or illness.

-Both Georgia and Tennessee offer the following workers’ compensation benefits:
+Georgia offers the following workers’ compensation benefits:

 - Medical Care: This includes costs associated with treating a work-related injury or illness, such as hospitalization, diagnostic tests, surgeries, treatments, rehabilitation, medications, medical equipment, etc.

 - Temporary Disability: Temporary total disability (TTD) benefits are available to employees who are unable to return to work temporarily due to a work-related injury or illness.
 These benefits are based on a certain percentage of the worker’s average pay.

 - Permanent Disability: Permanent partial disability (PPD) and/or permanent total disability (PTD) benefits are available to those who are partially or totally impaired due to a work-related injury or illness after reaching “maximum medical improvement” (MMI), as determined by a doctor.

 - Death Benefits: When an employee dies in a workplace accident or due to a work-related injury or illness, their surviving dependents may be entitled to death benefits through the workers’ compensation system.
 These typically include wage replacement and funeral costs.

 - Vocational Rehabilitation: Some injured employees may be eligible for vocational rehabilitation benefits.
 These may include certain costs associated with finding new employment/returning to the workforce, such as job retraining, education-related expenses, and more.

 To learn more about the types of benefits you may be entitled to under workers’ compensation, reach out to The Roth Firm, LLC today.
 Our Marietta workers’ compensation attorneys are here to answer your questions and provide the guidance you need to move forward with your claim.

 No Fees Unless We Recover Benefits for You